andrewc4662/about-me/README.md

 * 8:00 pm - 9:00 pm Finish school work or Relax if it is completed
 * 9:00 pm - 10:00 pm Play a bit of warzone
 * 10:00 pm - 11:00 pm brush my teeth/get ready to sleep
-    * at 11:00 pm I sleep which usually gives me 9 hours of sleep
+    * At 11:00 pm I sleep which usually gives me 9 hours of sleep

 ---